Connect with me on social media:

 Pro Camera

 The Canon R6 Mark II is currently the most raved about Canon mirrorless camera on the market.
 One of the biggest perks of this camera is the subject tracking of people and animals!
 This helps so much with nailing focus during shoots.
 This camera also works great in low-light scenarios where you may need to increase your ISO higher than usual.
 If you want a camera that takes both incredible photos AND videos, this is the perfect camera for you!
-I use the original Canon R6 that was released in 2020.
-The Mark II is the newest version.
+I purchased original Canon R6 when it was released in 2020 and now use it as my backup camera.
+I also use the R6 for recording my sessions behind-the-scenes for the Membership for Motherhood Photographers.
+The Mark II is the newest version and is what I use as my primary camera.

 Starter Camera